stskyblade/StarOS/Readme.md

 cmake --build . --target debug # for gdb debug cd <Project_root>
 gdbgui .  # start a gui gdb

+# write image to disk. be very carefully, this will write to /dev/sda
+cmake --build . --target burn
+# change to another disk to write into
+cmake -DUSB_DEVICE:STRING=/dev/sdd ..
 ```

 ## TODO